tthorntone/AdNauseam-Wiki/Behind-the-scene-network-requests.md

 Typically, you will leave the network request logger opened for a long duration in order to catch all and any behind-the-scene network requests.

+The ability to inspect behind-the-scene network requests is available to all users, i.e. you do not need to enable _"advanced user"_ mode.

 ### How to filter behind-the-scene network requests

 **Important:** The blocking of behind-the-scene network requests can cripple important functionality of your browser or installed extensions. **If you decide to block some behind-the-scene network requests, you are entirely responsible for the consequences.**